safe-global/safe-docs/pages/advanced/api-overview.md

 # Service architecture

-The Safe infrastructure consists of four services:
+The Safe{Core} infrastructure consists of the following services:

 * [Safe Transaction Service](https://github.com/safe-global/safe-transaction-service): Keeps track of transactions related to Safe contracts (Python).
-Also referred to as *Transaction Service*.
-* [Safe Events Service](https://github.com/safe-global/safe-events-service): Handles Safe indexing events from the Transaction Service and delivers them as HTTP webhooks.
+* [Safe Events Service](https://github.com/safe-global/safe-events-service): Handles Safe indexing events from the Transaction Service and delivers them as HTTP webhooks (NodeJS).

-* [Safe Config Service](https://github.com/safe-global/safe-config-service): Keeps track of all supported networks and chain-specific variables (Python).
-Also referred to as *Config Service*.
-* [Safe Client Gateway](https://github.com/safe-global/safe-client-gateway-nest): Uses the config service to find the Transaction Service instance required for a given request (Node.js).
-Also referred to as *Client Gateway*.
+Safe{Wallet} uses these services to offer functionality to end customers via the Web and Mobile Applications.
+[Safe Client Gateway](https://github.com/safe-global/safe-client-gateway-nest) acts as a facade between the end customer and the Safe{Core} services and [Safe Config Service](https://github.com/safe-global/safe-config-service) stores all supported networks and chain-specific variables.

-Safe's production setup is a mixture of several instances of the Safe Transaction Service orchestrated by the Config Service, later consumed by the Client Gateway.
+Safe's production setup is a mixture of several instances of the Transaction Service orchestrated by the Config Service, later consumed by the Safe Client Gateway.
+The Events Service notifies the Safe Client Gateway when new events are indexed, helping to improve the user experience.

 ![Overview of the backend services and their components.](../../assets/diagram-services.png)